PLC Connection

 Ensure that the selected IP address is unique within the network to avoid conflicts.

-Connecting the web interface
+Connecting the Web Interface

 Open the web interface by entering the sensor’s default IP address (10.10.42.2) or the IP address assigned by the PLC in a web browser.
 After completing the configuration, disconnect the laptop and connect the sensor to the PLC, unless it is already connected.